 - Teach children that occasionally becoming emotionally overwhelmed is normal.
 Rather than shaming children for tantrums or harshly punishing them, talk to children when they’ve calmed down, explore the reasons behind their tantrums, explain why tantrums happen and how a child can help to calm themselves when they feel their emotions welling up and overwhelming their common sense.

 - Teach children about emotional regulation.
-There are plenty of great kid-friendly videos and resources available that help explain to children what emotional regulation is and how to practice self-control with their urges and emotions in a fun way.
+There are plenty of great kid-friendly videos and resources available that help explain to children what emotional regulation is and how to practice self regulation skills with their urges and emotions in a fun way.
 Here is a list of resources you can use, including worksheets and videos.

 - Figure out ways for children to cope with becoming emotionally overwhelmed.
 Some children may do best if allowed to brood alone after becoming upset, while others prefer to throw themselves into a new activity to “shift gears” in their brains.
 Drinking a glass of water can also help act as a trigger to emotionally deescalate.